 Surface radiation level increases in excess of 20% may occur in radioactive material packages due to shifting contents or outer packaging wall deformations.
 Smaller RAM packages with concentrated RAM sources (e.g., capsules) have relatively steep dose rate gradients at the package surface so these packaging designs must ensure that the source is well secured against internal movement (e.g., < 2cm) and that the outer packaging is robust to minimize surface deformation in drop considerations.
-Larger volume packages such as drums or boxes carrying uniformly distributed RAM (e.g., low level waste) have smaller surface dose rate gradients due to the physically large source volume.
-For these packages surface deformations on the order of ~10 cm are required to produce radiation level increases of 20%.
+Larger volume packages such as drums or boxes carrying uniformly distributed RAM (e.g., low level waste) have smaller surface deformations on the order of $\sim$ 10 cm are required to produce radiation level increases of 20%.
 In practice, drums typically do not deform in excess of 10 cm, however waste boxes dropped CG over corner may well exceed deformations of 10 cm.
 Additionally drop tests will result in the payload shifting in the direction of the impact which can also increase surface radiation level.